Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 ### Code

 * For the contact form with the email js, it is inpired from the Code institute course  under ***Interactive Frontend Developement > Putting it all together > Sending Emails Using EmailJS***
+* For the alert message after submitting the form, I used [Sweetalert2](https://sweetalert2.github.io/)

 ### Acknowledgment